tony-lizy/english-warrior/README.md

 - `/src/lib` - Utility functions and game logic
 - `/src/types` - TypeScript type definitions
 - `/public` - Static assets (images, sounds, etc.)

+## Scoreboard

+After completing levels, your points are stored in the browser and ranked on the scoreboard page.
+Visit `/scoreboard` to see the top players and compare your progress with others.

 ## Contributing